texfaq/texfaq.github.io/FAQ-readML.md

 date: 2014-06-10
 ---

-# Using TeX to read SGML or XML directly

 [ConTeXt (mark IV)](FAQ-context) can process some
 *ML, to produce typeset output directly.
 Details of what can (and can not) be done, are discussed in